Prerequisites

 Raw Seed

-A raw seed is a cryptographic representation of your wallet’s seed.
-It consists of a sequence of bytes that can be converted into the cryptographic keys that control your wallet.
+A raw seed is the byte-level representation of your wallet’s entropy.
+It directly maps to the private keys that control your wallet.

 Next Steps